List of free services provided by RSVP.

 Tai Chi for Arthritis - Medical studies have shown Tai Chi relieves pain and improves quality of life.
 Certified instructors lead a Tai Chi Workshop Series with classes twice a week for eight weeks.
 It is a low-impact exercise program which enhances both mental and physical wellness.
 This Tai Chi program includes flexibility exercises which can: reduce pain and stiffness, increase mobility, improve muscular strength, improve relaxation, balance, posture and immunity, and reduce the occurrence of falls.

-HIICAP (Health Insurance Information Counseling Assistance Program) - Trained volunteers provide guidance to those with
+HIICAP (Health Insurance Information Counseling Assistance Program) -

 Telephone Reassurance - Daily phone calls by senior volunteers to seniors living in the community to socialize and monitor